-DefinitionMalingering is when a person intentionally exaggerates or makes up a physical or psychological illness or injury to seek personal gain such as paid sick leave, avoiding work, financial compensation, sympathy, or drugs.
+DefinitionMalingering is a person intentionally exaggerating or making up a physical or psychological illness or injury for personal gain.
+This includes paid sick leave, work avoidance, financial compensation, sympathy, or drugs.
 It is a voluntary behavior that is not considered a mental illness.

 CausesThere is no physical or mental cause for malingering.
 It is solely caused by external motivating factors (personal gains) that varies from person to person.

 Risk FactorsMalingering is most common in the school or work environment.
 It tends to occurs when there are legal disputes that involve money and medical issues.
 People with certain mental illnesses, such as antisocial personality disorder, may be more likely to participate in malingering.

 SymptomsPatient-reported symptoms will vary among people since they are based on the personal gain goals.
 The reported symptoms may seem inconsistent with general behavior.

 DiagnosisThere is no way to definitively diagnose malingering.
 Careful questions may lead doctors to suspect malingering.
 They will look for suspicious behaviors such as: